4 ways to improve the conference room experience

 The good news is there are ways to make meetings more productive, and workplace technology is a huge factor.
 The right workplace technology can help eliminate operational challenges of running meetings, making them more efficient, collaborative and productive.
 Here are four good ways to improve the conference room experience and overcome some of the most cumbersome challenges with booking and using meeting rooms.

-1. Streamline the conference room booking system
+1. Streamline the conference room scheduling system

 OWL Labs reports that 27% of the time, the primary challenge with meetings is finding and booking meeting space.
 And a third of all businesses still rely on a receptionist to book meetings for them.